kraken-hpc/kraken-dashboard/README.md

 ## Getting Started
 ### Prerequisites
-The only requirements for kraken-dashboard is nodejs.
-Once this is installed, you can use npm to install all the other dependencies.
+The only requirements for kraken-dashboard are nodejs and yarn.
+Once these are installed, you can use yarn to install all the other node modules.
 * [Node.js](https://nodejs.org)
 * [yarn](https://yarnpkg.com/lang/en/docs/install)